zappascout/devil_notes-sources/docs/notes_14_devil.md

 England at that time I played in a band and owned a DX7 relatively early, spent weeks working out how to program it, came up with a similar roster of bubbly, farty, dribbly sounds to the ones Eno found.
-The difference is that where I said "Can't see much use for these" and moved on, he used them to make one of his best-loved albums, *Apollo:
+The difference is that where I said "Can't see much use for these," he used them to make one of his best-loved albums, *Apollo:
-Atmospheres and Soundtracks* as a soundtrack for Al Reinert's stirring documentary *For All Mankind*.
-I guess this is what makes Eno *Eno*.
+Atmospheres and Soundtracks*, as a soundtrack for Al Reinert's stirring documentary *For All Mankind*.

 =="you watch the record spin and it's like you're sitting around a campfire—it's hypnotic"==:
 Jack White quoted in *Billboard*, March 6, 2015.